winryl1/SOURCE-NOTES/School/1. Core Subjects/Earth-Sci Notes/The Universe — Origin Theories.md

 > [!summary]
 > This theory states that the universe undergoes **endless cycles** of **Big Bangs** and **Big Crunches**

+Proposed by: Richard Tolman
 ## Inflation Theory
 > [!summary]
 > This theory is a refinement of the [[#The Big Bang Theory]]; it proposed that the universe **expanded exponentially fast during the first fraction of a second** after the **Big Bang** (see [[Big Bang Phases.canvas|Big Bang Phases]]).
 This offers solution to unresolved problems of the [[#The Big Bang Theory]].

+Proposed by: Alan Guth
 ## Heliocentric/Geocentric Theory
 ## Geocentric
 This theory proposed that the Earth is the center of the Universe and everything revolves around it.
 This was **proposed by Aristotle** and was later **expanded by Ptolemy** (Ptolemaic System).